 - Giant cell tumor of bone

-What are the signs and symptoms of bone cancer?
+What are bone cancer signs and symptoms?

 - Li-Fraumeni syndrome

 - Paget disease

 To diagnose bone cancer, your physician will use a variety of tests including biopsies, imaging tests and blood tests.
 If possible, it is best to have a biopsy to diagnose bone cancer at the same place you expect to receive treatment.
 It is essential to go to a specialized cancer center that has experience in osteosarcoma biopsy.

 If the biopsy is done incorrectly, it may make it more difficult later for the surgeon to remove all of the cancer without having to also remove all or part of the arm or leg with the tumor.
 A biopsy that is not done correctly may cause the cancer to spread.
 A patient's symptoms and family history will also be taken into consideration when forming a diagnosis.